 It is a protein hormone you might have heard about several times from your acquaintances who have diabetes.
 Insulin normalizes blood sugar levels.
 It keeps your blood sugar level from getting too high or low.
 As people with type 2 diabetes are insulin resistant, insulin helps them to use sugar.

 However, insulin does not directly treat people with type 2 diabetes.
-Doctors prescribe them the oral medications first.
-If they don’t show positive signs after using oral medications, the doctor suggests using insulin.
+Doctors prescribe them oral medications first.
+If they don’t show positive signs after oral medications, the doctor suggests using insulin.
 Several types of insulin can treat diabetes.
 Here are some consequential types:

 Rapid Acting Insulin